35 Interesting Facts about Mumbai You Probably Didn’t Know (2023 Edition)

 Mumbai Ranks in the Top 5 of the World’s Largest Number of Stray Dogs.

-World’s Busiest Rail System – a network spanning over 465 kilometres, Mumbai’s trains carry almost 7 million passengers a day.
+World’s Busiest Rail System – a network spanning over 465 kilometers, Mumbai’s trains carry almost 7 million passengers a day.
 The city’s railways also have one of the highest passenger densities in the world.

 India’s Biggest Street Festival is in Mumbai – the Ganesh Chaturthi is the city’s most popular festival and the largest in the country, falling in late August to early September annually.
 Lasting for 10 days, the whole city is brought out onto the streets in a spectacular celebration.